Adds a new kernel to the proto_ipm structure.

 A bare expression specifying the form of the kernel.

 The type of kernel.
-Options are "CC"
+Options are "CC" for continuous to continuous

-for discrete to continuous (e.g. emergence from a seedbank),
+transitions, "DC" for discrete to continuous (e.g. emergence from a seedbank),

 discrete to discrete (e.g. stasis in a seedbank).